nhansp/nhansp/README.md

-sometimes the hardest lesson is accepting that you don't get to write the ending.
+sometimes the hardest lesson is accepting